top of page

 Violin lessons

-"The Suzuki method has consistently proven to be the most effective approach in my teaching journey.
+Since founding Nairn Violin Studio, I have embraced the Suzuki method, finding it to be the most effective and rewarding way to teach young learners.
 After years of exploring various methods and preparing students for exams, I find that the core principles of this method truly foster a love for music and enhance learning.
 Its emphasis on listening and repetition together with an early start (from the age of 4), enables students to develop their skills within a nurturing environment.
 Read more about the method here.

 1. Lessons are designed to be one-on-one, ensuring personalised attention for every student.